ballerina-platform/ballerina-lang/docs/quick-tour.md

 Pretty simple and straightforward, right?
 Now, let's look at something a little more interesting.

-..
-Show a sample that requires input, then show how to run the editor and walk through that
+TODO: Show a sample that requires input, then show how to run the editor and walk through that